Rose Atima Ayaka

-Rose Atima Ayaka (born 17 September 1975) is a Ugandan politician, who serves as the elected District Woman Representative for Maracha District, in the 10th Ugandan Parliament (2016 - 2021).
+Rose Atima Ayaka (born 17 September 1975) is a Ugandan politician, who served as the elected District Woman Representative for Maracha District, in the 10th Ugandan Parliament (2016 - 2021).

-Background and education
+Early life and education

 Ayaka was born on 17 September 1975.
 She attended primary school locally.
 She attended Mvara Secondary School in the city of Arua, for her O-Level studies, graduating in 1989.
 She then continued with her A-Level education at Muni Girls' Secondary School, also in Arua, obtaining her High School Diploma from there in 1993.

 She was then admitted to Makerere University, Uganda's oldest and largest public university, graduating in 1996 with a Bachelor of Arts degree in Social Sciences.
 In 1999, she attended an Officer Cadet Course at the Uganda Military Academy, in Kabamba, Mubende District, and was awarded a certificate of attendance.